LIT-CCM-lab/ATOLL/tuto/02/README.md

 ## Aim
 The aim of this tutorial is to evaluate the conformational changes of ADRB2 during its deactivation.

-The helix ends of the 7 CCR5 helices will be superimposed and will be projected with ATOLL.
+The helix ends of the 7 helices will be superimposed and will be projected with ATOLL.

 ## Inputs
 ### Entries
-Simulation is split into 3 entries that correspond to the ADRB2 structural state (active, intermediate and inactive).
-Dror _et al._ proposed the TM6-TM3 distance and the NPxxY region RMSD to inactive state as descriptors.
+Simulation is divided into 3 entries that correspond to the ADRB2 structural state (active, intermediate and inactive).
+Dror _et al._ proposed the TM6-TM3 distance and the NPxxY region RMSD to distinguish the three states.

-Only Cα are kept in these structures.
+Only Cα are represented in these structures.

 - active: 195 frames
 - intermediate: 467 frames